When it comes to marketing your nonprofit’s mission and connecting with donors on a deeper level, nothing is better than an engaging story.

-- Photos can bring a real face to the story you’re telling, helping supporters understand that their help is impacting real people.
+- Photos.
+Images bring a real face to the story you’re telling, helping supporters understand that their help is impacting real people.
 At your next fundraising event or volunteer opportunity, make sure to take photos (and get permission to use them).

-- Infographics are one of the best ways to convey a wide breadth of information in an easily digestible format.
-Ideas include using charts, maps, reports, fun graphics, and more to help your audience visualize data and understand your impact.
-Plus, infographics are pretty easy to create on a budget!
+- Infographics.
+These graphics convey a wide breadth of information in an easily digestible format.
+Ideas include using charts, maps, reports, and other fun graphics to help your audience visualize data and understand your impact.

 Apply for the Google Grant with Getting Attention

-This is where the Google Ad Grant comes in.
-The Google Grant is a program hosted by Google that gives $10,000 in Google ad credits to nonprofit organizations each month for as long as needed.
+If you aren’t familiar, the Google Grant is a program hosted by Google that gives $10,000 in Google Ad credits to nonprofit organizations each month.
 The purpose of this grant is to help nonprofits promote valuable digital content (like your stories!) to their supporters.